Deelite34/LinkShortener/README.md

 Website that allows you to create and share shortened links, after inputting your URL.
-Uses bootstrap for front-end, postgresql for database and django for back-end.
+Uses Bootstrap for front-end, PostgreSQL for database, Django for back-end, as well as Docker.

 # Installation
 Requires docker and docker-compose installed
+First, we need to run standalone webapp without DB, so required .env file can be created.
+Shut application down once it fully loads up.
+`docker-compose -f docker-compose-initial.yml up`
 While in the same directory as dockerfile, use command:
 `docker-compose up`
 Wait until db module loads up fully and shows message in console: `database system is ready to accept connections`, ignore OperationalError error about refused connection in web module